-- 7.31.
-Amplification 5.1 provides that: - "Members should challenge others on their non-compliance with relevant legal, regulatory and professional requirements".
-"Members must not act where there is an unreconciled conflict of interest." - 7.32.
-Members of the IFoA, in common with other professionals, need to be aware of, and ensure that they comply with, all applicable laws and regulations.
+"Members should challenge others on their non-compliance with relevant legal, regulatory and professional requirements".

+- 7.32 Members of the IFoA, in common with other professionals, need to be aware of, and ensure that they comply with, all applicable laws and regulations.
 This is reflected in the fourth principle of the Code (Compliance).
 In many jurisdictions there will be legal requirements to report certain breaches of the law and/or regulations to the relevant authorities (including regulators).
-Members are expected to be aware of such requirements and to comply with them. - 7.33.
-Beyond this, however, the Code also provides that they should challenge incidences of non-compliance by others, including non-compliance with professional requirements, as well as legal and regulatory requirements. - 7.34.
-This extends not only to incidences of non-compliance by fellow Members but also to non-compliance by clients, employers and other professionals who may be engaging in illegal conduct or breaching regulatory or professional requirements. - 7.35.
-This provision imposes a 'should' requirement, which means that non-compliance with the requirement may be justified in exceptional circumstances.
+Members are expected to be aware of such requirements and to comply with them. - 7.33 Beyond this, however, the Code also provides that they should challenge incidences of non-compliance by others, including non-compliance with professional requirements, as well as legal and regulatory requirements. - 7.34 This extends not only to incidences of non-compliance by fellow Members but also to non-compliance by clients, employers and other professionals who may be engaging in illegal conduct or breaching regulatory or professional requirements. - 7.35 This provision imposes a 'should' requirement, which means that non-compliance with the requirement may be justified in exceptional circumstances.